harryf/comedy/docs/_shows/20190827_Kontiki_27th_August_2019.md

 >
 > That's horrible.
 >
-> Like, I'm sharing, like, deep, intimate parts of my life here.
+> I'm sharing deep, intimate parts of my life here.
 >
-> And, but, you know, and I've been single for about a year.
+> And I've been single for about a year.
+I don't really know why.
 >
-> I don't really know why.
->
 > It's been tough to find someone.
 >
-> And, you know, but 20 years ago,
->
-> we didn't have...
->
-> We didn't have Tinder.
+> But 20 years ago, we didn't have Tinder.
 >
 > And so I thought, okay, I'll give Tinder a try.
 >